 So whether your closest chapter's main focus is providing professional attire or is advocating for human rights, the Dress for Success mission touches not just the individual woman, but the community as a whole.

 Angela Mariah Handbags has partnered with the Dress for Success Louisville chapter, donating 10% of our Fall Collection profits to their wonderful cause.
-If you'd like to learn more about the work of Dress for Success Louisville, click here.
+To learn more about the work of Dress for Success Louisville, click here.